How to Get Into Schulich BBA 2016/2017

 Here, you’ll just add activities and in the space provided, list co-curricular activities that demonstrate your leadership potential, community involvement, and or entrepreneurial spirit.
 These activities must have been completed during the last two calendar years (i.e. 2015 and 2016).
 These activities may include student clubs, sports, events, band, conferences, competitions, volunteer work, community service, paid employment, entrepreneurial ventures, etc. You’ll need to put in a reference who can back up your story as they are contacted periodically.
 The real important part of the leadership profile is the “Learning Outcome”; describe what role you played, specifically, how you were a leader and how it helped you become a better leader and/or candidate for Schulich BBA.
 Quantify your impact whenever possible.

-The video interview is super high pressure and possibly the part of the application where the admissions committee weeds up most of the candidates.
-This is the most challenging part in how to get into Schulich BBA.
-Most people do not have much practice with video presence so we recommend you contact our recommended Admissions Consulting partner to get some practice, as well as specific practice related to this application.
+The video interview is super high pressure, and possibly the part of the application where the admissions committee weeds out most of the candidates.
+This is the most challenging part about how to get into Schulich BBA.

 Practice numerous questions and remember to keep the following in mind: